Diabetes During Pregnancy: Risks to the Baby

 High levels of red blood cells and thickened blood

 High levels of bilirubin from the breakdown of red blood cells

 Birth defects.
 Most affect the heart, blood vessels, brain, and spinal cord.

 Long-term problems.
 Babies born to mothers with diabetes are more likely to have diabetes and be obese later in life.

 How is diabetes during pregnancy diagnosed?

-Your doctor will check you for diabetes during pregnancy.
+Your healthcare provider will check you for diabetes during pregnancy.

-If you have risk factors for type 2 diabetes, such as being overweight, your doctor will check you early in pregnancy.
-Your doctor may test you during your first checkup.
+If you have risk factors for type 2 diabetes, such as being overweight, your provider will check you early in pregnancy.
+Your provider may test you during your first checkup.